How to Save Money on Yarn – 7 Great Ideas

 This one is oh SO hard.

 Once in a while, you get a sudden idea and you simply have to try this new technique and make something you cannot live without.
 Or find a pattern that you absolutely MUST try.
-But the cost is just π€―
+But the cost is just 🤯

 You could just go buy more yarn and close your eyes as you swipe the card.
 On the other hand, you could plan ahead.
-This way you’ll be able to use all the tips described above to save money on yarn.
+This way, you’ll be able to use all the tips described above to save money on yarn.

 If you haven’t already, then go and download THE ULTIMATE CROCHET PLANNER for FREE which basically can be used by any kind of maker.

 The planner can help you plan what to make season by season.
-When you plan ahead it’s easier to stick to your projects and not get sudden “crazy” (read expensive) ideas.
+When you plan ahead, it’s easier to stick to your projects and not get sudden “crazy” (read expensive) ideas.

 The planner even has a gift planning section, so you never lose track of what you have planned to make as gifts.
+Planning ahead is one of the most practical ways to keep your crochet fun, organized, and more affordable.

-I hope you found some useful ideas on how to save money on yarn and …
+Hopefully you found some useful ideas on how to save money on yarn and …

 … you feel fully equipped next time you want to go shopping for yarn.
-You can download the printable version of this blog post so you never forget all the good adviceπ€©
+You can download the printable version of this blog post so you never forget all the good advice🤩

 Please pass on the tips, whisper them around and shout them from the rooftops.
 If you have any questions or thoughts I’d love to hear from you in the comments below.